Wishbone (album)

 Wishbone is the fourth studio album by American singer-songwriter Conan Gray.
 It was released on August 15, 2025, through Republic Records.
-Having released Found Heaven (2024) only a year prior, Gray spent two years quietly working on Wishbone while on tour for Found Heaven.
-To support the album, Gray went on the Wishbone Pajama Show in September and October 2025 and he will go on the Wishbone World Tour in 2026.
+Having released his third album, Found Heaven (2024) only a year prior, Gray spent two years quietly working on Wishbone while on tour for Found Heaven and while making Found Heaven.
 It has primarily been described as a pop and pop rock record influenced by '90s pop and alternative rock.
+To support the album, Gray went on the Wishbone Pajama Show in September and October 2025 and has been on the Wishbone World Tour since February 19, 2026.

+A deluxe edition of the album was announced on March 21, 2026, and was released on April 24, 2026.
+"The Best", one of the new tracks included on the edition, was released on March 27, 2026.

 Background and release

 In 2024, Conan Gray released his third studio album, Found Heaven, and embarked on his fifth headlining concert tour, Found Heaven On Tour.
 On May 22, 2025, Gray announced his fourth studio album, Wishbone, revealing that he had been slowly working on new music over the previous two years while on tour.
 He also discussed the writing process, stating that "before [he] knew it [he] was surrounded by an album" that he had not initially planned to release.
 The lead single of Wishbone, titled "This Song", was released on May 30.
 Wishbone is the first album that Gray owns the rights to.
 To support the album, Gray is set to embark on the Wishbone Pajama Show in September and October 2025.
 The second single, "Vodka Cranberry", which appears as the album's third track, was released on July 11, 2025.
+The third single, "Caramel", was released with the album.
+The music videos for "This Song", "Vodka Cranberry", and "Caramel" were released together as a short film titled The Wishbone Trilogy on August 28, 2025.